Medical School Prerequisites

 MCB 102 or Chem 135 or MCB 100A/Chem C130 or BioE 103 (only applicable to Bioengineering majors)

-*These are the two most common sequences for Berkeley pre-meds, but there are other ways to satisfy this requirement- for example, if you are in the College of Chemistry and taking advanced chemistry courses.
+*This is the most common sequence for Berkeley pre-meds, but there are other ways to satisfy this requirement- for example, if you are in the College of Chemistry, you would instead take Chem 4A, 112A, 112B, and an upper-division biochemistry course.
 For questions about your specific chemistry plan, please reach out to the Career Center pre-health advisors for guidance.

 With Berkeley's unique chemistry sequence, biochemistry is built into our medical school prerequisites.
 See our Berkeley Chemistry Sequence page for more information.